How to Stop Exchange Server from Recreating Meetings?

 Put an End to Recurring Meetings that are Corrupt

-Identify faulty meetings and delete them before they become an issue if possible clear out your entire calendar.
-You can do this with the help of Outlook’s CleanFreeBusy switch to reset the calendar’s free/busy data:
+Identify faulty meetings and delete them before they become an issue.
+If possible, clear out your entire calendar.
+You can do this with the help of Outlook’s CleanFreeBusy switch to reset the calendar’s free/busy data.
+Press Windows + R key together and type:

 outlook.exe /cleanfreebusy

-While doing this also ensure that there are no miscommunications between your devices that have access to this calendar otherwise it may recreate the sync.
+While doing this, you might get an alert, press yes, and continue.
+Also, ensure that there are no miscommunications between your devices that have access to this calendar; otherwise, it may recreate the sync.

 See if you have Delegated Your Calendar to Someone Else

-It is possible that another person unknowingly adds their own meetings in your calendar, Stop all calendar sharings and revoke the permissions you granted previously.
+It is possible that another person unknowingly adds their own meetings to your calendar.
+Stop all calendar sharing and revoke the permissions you previously granted.

 Update your App and/or Device Software and Stop Exchange Server from Recreating Meetings